Discovery at one of Vienna’s Jewish cemeteries

 In July 2013 restoration work at the Jewish cemetery on Seegasse in the ninth district revealed headstones dating back up to 500 years.
 Their original positions have been determined with the help of a plan made in 1917, making this the only Jewish cemetery in the world which has been preserved in its pre-World War II state.

 Numerous Jewish cemeteries were desecrated by the Nazis, who used the stones for the war effort or as building materials.
 In 1943 members of the Jewish community hid headstones from Seegasse under a mound of earth in Vienna’s Central Cemetery.
-But it’s only now that buried stones have been discovered about a meter beneath the ground in Seegasse itself.
-Restoration work on the 2000 square meter graveyard, which lies in the courtyard of a retirement home, is being carried out in accordance with Jewish rituals.
+Only in the course of the restoration work was it revealed that gravestones are also located at a depth of about one meter below the cemetery on Seegasse.

 The 2,000 m² cemetery in the courtyard of the Rossau Retirement Home has been undergoing renovations since 2011.The Jewish Cemetery in the ninth district dates back to the mid-16th century, and is Vienna’s oldest preserved Jewish cemetery.
 It remained in use until 1783 and was left unchanged until 1943.
 After World War II 280 of the original 931 gravestones were re-erected.
 The cemetery, which is maintained by Vienna's Jewish Community, can currently be viewed from the balcony of the Rossau Retirement Home.

 Jewish cemetery Rossau access via Haus Rossau retirement home